 Another study found that rats administered with chemotherapy drugs experienced a reduction of inflammation in the intestinal tract.

 2. Strengthens the Immune System to Fight Off Infections

-What is linoleic acid?
-It is one of the polyunsaturated fats the body needs.
-According to Harvard, linoleic acid helps lower the risk of heart diseases as well.
+Linoleic Acid Definition: It is one of the polyunsaturated fats the body needs.
+According to Harvard, linoleic acid helps lower the risk of heart disease as well.

 3. Decreases Weight Issues Due to Improved Digestion

 The unsaturated fats in emu oil aid in speeding up digestion, which supports your body’s ability to cut down fats.
 A study showed diets high in monounsaturated fats are more effective than high-carb diets for losing weight.
 This makes the oil an effective weight loss alternative as it contains these types of fats.